 Things To Do in Bangkok

-Alternatively, you can go to see the Bangkok Floating Markets or go to one of Bangkok’s many famous shopping malls like BKK or Terminal 21.
+Alternatively, you can go to see the Bangkok Floating Markets or go to one of Bangkok’s many famous shopping malls like BKK or Terminal 21 or do one of these usual things to do in Bangkok!

 Later that day head to Bangkok Train Station (Hua Lamphung Station) to catch your train to Chiang Mai.